 Your lab assignment is to take this cutie for a walk!
 If only...

 Since schools and students are different, I can’t say for sure whether AP Biology will be as hard for you as it might be for other students.
 To decide whether the class will be a challenge, you should:

 The same goes for your guidance counselor.
-He or she is probably very familiar with the grades that students typically earn in AP Biology at your school and how people have performed on the test in the past.
-Your guidance counselor may also be able to give you perspective on how challenging the class will be for you based on the grades you’ve earned in high school so far.
+He or she is probably very familiar with the grades that students earn in AP Biology and how people have performed on the exam in the past.
+Your guidance counselor may also be able to give you perspective on how challenging the class will be for you based on the grades you’ve earned in high school thus far.

-As I’ve said, AP Biology is very memorization-heavy, but it's also important to have a solid understanding of basic science and experimental design.
-There is a small mathematical component to the class as well, although it doesn’t go beyond algebra, geometry, and graphing skills.
-If math and science haven’t been your strong suits in the past, AP Biology may end up being more difficult for you than for some other students.
-If, on the other hand, you have always done well in these types of classes, you might find AP Biology to be less challenging.
+As I’ve said, AP Biology is memorization-heavy, but it's also important to have a solid understanding of basic science and experimental design to succeed.
+There's a small mathematical component to the class as well, although it doesn’t go beyond algebra, geometry, and graphing skills.
+If math and science aren't typically your strong suits, AP Biology may be more difficult for you than it is for some other students.
+If, on the other hand, you've always done well in these types of classes, you might find AP Biology to be less challenging.

-Like I said, if you have the opportunity to take an introductory biology class before you take AP Biology, you might find it less challenging.
-You also may be able to manage AP Biology better if your schedule isn’t loaded up with other difficult, memorization-heavy classes.
-For example, if you’re thinking about taking AP Biology and a class like AP US History at the same time, you should be aware that both classes could end up being more stressful because of the time you’ll have to spend studying the material (which is extensive and complex in both cases).
+If you have the opportunity to take an introductory biology class before you take AP Biology, you might find the AP class less challenging.
+You'll also be able to manage AP Biology better if your schedule isn’t loaded up with other difficult, memorization-heavy classes.
+For example, if you’re thinking about taking AP Biology and a class like AP US History at the same time, you should understand that both classes could end up being more stressful because of the time you’ll have to spend studying the material (which is extensive and complex in both cases).

 If you take too many intense classes, it can create a perfect storm of stress.